Spherical Principal Curves

-Thus, by the algorithm of Hastie and Stuetzle (1989), we set the principal curve as the first order spline connected by $T$ points, where the points are initialized by the given rule.
-The $T$ points of the principal curve are updated so that the curve reaches the self-consistency condition by iterating the following two steps, projection and expectation: (a) In the projection step, the given data are projected onto the curve.
-If the projection index is not unique, it is set to be the maximum value among them. (b) In the expectation step, the curve is updated to satisfy the self-consistency.
+Thus, \cite{Hastie} represented a curve as the first order spline, connected by $T$ points.
+Then, they iteratively updated the curve to achieve the self-consistency condition using the following two steps, \textit{projection} and \textit{expectation}: (a) In the projection step, the given data are projected onto the curve. (b) In the expectation step, $T$ points of the curve are updated to satisfy the self-consistency.

-In practice, the projection indices of the data are likely to be different.
-Thus, each point of the curve is updated to the local weighted mean of data points projected near the point of the curve.
-These two steps are iterated until the reconstruction error is converged.

-As related works, Banfield and Raftery (1992) proposed a modification of the original algorithm by Hastie and Stuetzle (1989) to reduce bias when segments of function $f$ have high curvature.
-Tibshirani (1992) presented a different definition of principal curves based on a mixture model and suggested an EM algorithm for estimation to reduce bias.